Flone-dnb/nameless-engine/README.md

     pPlayerSaveData->inventory.addOneItem(42); // now have two items with ID "42"
     pPlayerSaveData->inventory.addOneItem(102);

-    // Prepare new profile file name.
+    // Prepare a new profile file name so that it would not conflict with existing profiles. std::random_device rd;
-    std::random_device rd;
     std::mt19937 gen(rd());
     std::uniform_int_distribution<unsigned short int> uid(0, USHRT_MAX);